Rhino Lodge is based on the slopes of the Ngorongoro Crater, close to the rim…

-TV & radio: There is no radio at Rhino Lodge, but there is DSTV or satellite television in the reception area.
+TV & radio: There is no radio at Rhino Lodge, but there is DSTV (satellite television) in the lounge.

 Health & safety

-Medical care: Rhino Lodge has a basic first-aid kit on site.
-There is a small hospital nearby in Ngorongoro.
+Medical care: Rhino Lodge has a basic first-aid kit on site and there is a small hospital nearby if there is an emergency.